Tsunekazu/checkonchain/research_articles/dcr_following_footsteps/decred_following_footsteps.md

 **Litecoin**
 Based on the results and sensitivity studies presented, Litecoin does not seem to be developing what the author considers a convincing or competitive monetary premium.
 This is consistent with the [original screening analysis](https://medium.com/@_Checkmatey_/monetary-premiums-can-altcoins-compete-with-bitcoin-54c97a92c6d4) that this study provides additional rigor behind the low R-squared value.
 It is noted that the model fit is not improved by any significant magnitude through adjusting the resolution of data inputs.

-It is the authors opinion that **Litecoin** does not display a convincing relationship between stock-to-flow scarcity and market valuation.
+It is the author's opinion that **Litecoin** does not display a convincing relationship between stock-to-flow scarcity and market valuation.

 ## R-Squared Development over time